An Early Educator’s Guide to Objective Observation

 • Who they are and how and what to teach them

-Throughout observation, you'll document and reflect on the information and evidence you've gathered.
+Throughout observation, you will document and reflect on the information and evidence you gathered.
 You’ll use these observations in your assessments and planning.
 Ultimately, this allows you to consider what improvements to make and to incorporate the changes into the children’s lessons to support their current needs.

 Brightwheel makes it easy to include observations on your preschool daily reports.
 These digital daily reports replace pen and paper and enable teachers to easily log activities and capture milestones directly in the app.
 You can even streamline family communication by sending automated summaries to families every day.